Senior assassin: Reception and controversies

 While widely regarded by students as a fun game to play before graduation as a way to reduce stress before exams, some authorities have condemned it, as it has attracted a decent amount of controversy since its inception, often revolving around student safety and those unfamiliar with the game.
 Students trying to stealthily eliminate their target, especially at night, have been confused with burglars with real guns, sometimes resulting in police involvement.
 In 2017, three students in Hopkinton, Massachusetts, were almost charged with felonies after attempting to ambush a target in what they thought was the target's garage, but instead belonged to an elderly neighbor unfamiliar with the game, who locked them in and called the police.
 In 2023, a school in Lower Merion Township, Pennsylvania was evacuated after it was reported a student brought a firearm to a sporting event there, which turned out to be a water gun.
-In 2024, two students in suburban Chicago attempting to eliminate their target in a local restaurant had a real gun pulled on them by man with a concealed carry firearm after confusing the situation with a robbery, as the students were using water guns which looked nearly identical to real weapons.
-In 2024, two students in Minnesota were killed, and two students in Illinois were injured after attempting to play the game while operating a moving vehicle and crashing.
+In 2024, two students in suburban Chicago had a real gun pulled on them by a man with a concealed carry firearm, who had confused the situation with a robbery.
+The students, attempting to eliminate their target in a local restaurant, were using water guns that looked nearly identical to real weapons.
+In the same year, two students in Minnesota were killed, and two students in Illinois were injured after attempting to play the game while operating a moving vehicle and crashing.
+In 2025, a student in Florida was shot by a police officer while pursuing their target at night, later requiring surgery for a broken arm.
+The same year, a student in Texas died of injuries after he fell off the back of a moving jeep while playing the game.

 Other controversies revolve around the game's name using the word "assassin", which has been condemned by some as sounding "tone deaf" in wake of recent school shootings in the United States.
 The "Senior Tag" variation of the game in Columbus was criticized by local authorities for using nudity as a power-up to protect targets from elimination, leading to a rule change which allowed players to wear underwear while keeping the power-up effective.
 Police have stated using brightly colored water guns which cannot be mistaken for a real gun can help minimize the risk of being mistakenly reported.
 Never aiming a water gun at people uninvolved in the game, displaying water guns in a threatening manner, and practicing common sense were likewise recommended by the police to minimize risk associated with the game.